We are Artists Breaking Limits & Expectations.

-Our mission is to provide artistic experiences through which individuals with cognitive and developmental differences feel accepted and empowered to discover their own unique voices, and develop the confidence and skills to share who they are and what they are truly ABLE to do!
+Our mission is to provide artistic experiences through which individuals with Down syndrome and other developmental differences build the confidence and skills to share who they are and what they are truly ABLE to do!

-- Create a safe and respectful space
+Create a safe and respectful space

-- Enhance speech and communication
+Enhance verbal and nonverbal communication

-- Encourage movement and physicality
+Encourage movement and physicality

-- Value teamwork and cooperation
+Value teamwork and cooperation

-- Build focus and concentration
+Build focus and concentration

-- Celebrate creativity and spontaneity
+Celebrate creativity and spontaneity

-- Strengthen social skills by developing positive peer relationships
+Strengthen social skills by developing positive peer relationships

 Share our experiences with each other and our community

 click on an image to enlarge and learn more about our previous productions